kieronia/Discord-Welcome-Chat-Spammer/README.md

 # Discord-Welcome-Chat-Spammer

+Video of it in use: https://streamable.com/igzaeh

-Demo - against tos so definitely don't use it :|
+Demonstration purposes - against tos so definitely don't use it :|

 This software - upon having the 3 variables of token,server and server id filled in, will constantly join and leave.